jump to navigation

 Squirm Scale: 0

-Drift Factor: I paid attention throughout
+Drift Factor: I paid great attention throughout.

 Tissue Usage: 0